OBJECTIVE OF BLUFF: The object of the bluff cards game is to get rid of all your cards as fast as you can, and before all the other players.

 - Play, players may choose to play 1 or more cards which match the same rank announced by the lead.
 For example, if the lead declares they played a Queen, each player should be playing Queens.
 However, since cards are placed face-down, it gives everyone the opportunity to lie about what cards they are shedding and thereby possibly get rid of their cards faster.

 Note: Jokers are a wild card and are always true.

 A round continues around the table until all players pass or there is a challenge.

 - If all players pass, the center stack is removed from play and not examined.
 Whichever player was the last to add to the stack becomes the lead.
 The lead then announces the rank for the next round.

-Note: A useful tactic of gameplay is to lie about your cards the first time you play then tell the truth the next couple times.
+Note: A useful tactic of the card game Bluff gameplay is to lie about your cards the first time you play then tell the truth the next couple times.

-The first player to run out of cards is the winner.
-Typically, the game continues even after the first player goes out to determine a second place winner, third, and so on.
+To win bluff card game, you must be the first player to run out of cards.
+Typically, the bluff card game continues even after the first player goes out to determine a second place winner, third, and so on.

 I used to play this as a kid and we called it BS.
 I’m so excited to start playing it again!
 This sit eexplains everything! well done!